NLnetLabs/rpki-doc/source/krill/install-and-run.rst

           certificate such as Let's Encrypt, running on a different port and exposing Krill securely to other machines is all possible, but goes beyond the scope of this Quick Start.

+Installing with APT/dpkg
+""""""""""""""""""""""""

+Pre-built Debian/Ubuntu packages are available for recent operating system versions on x86_64 platforms.
+These can be installed using the standard ``apt``, ``apt-get`` and ``dpkg`` commands as usual.

+Unlike with installing with Cargo there is no need to have Rust or a C toolchain installed.
+Additionally the packages come with systemd service files for easy start/stop of the Krill daemon and with short Linux man pages.

+..
+Note:: For the oldest platforms, Ubuntu 16.04 LTS and Debian 9, the packaged
+          krill binary is statically linked with OpenSSL 1.1.0 as this is the minimum version required by Krill and is higher than available in the official package repositories for those platforms.

+..
+Note:: At the current time the packages are not available via an APT
+          compatible repository server.
+To install Krill from a ``.deb`` package you must first manually download the appropriate package file.

+To use one of the available ``.deb`` packages:

+1. Download the appropriate ``.deb`` package for your operating system from the release artifacts linked to the `Krill release announcement on GitHub. <https://github.com/NLnetLabs/krill/>`_.
+2. Install the package using ``sudo apt-get install ./<filename>.deb`` or equivalent.
+3. Review the generated configuration file at ``/etc/krill.conf``.
+   **Pay particular attention** to the ``service_uri` and ``auth_token`` settings.
+Tip: The configuration file was generated for you using the ``krillc config simple`` command.
+4. Once happy with the settings use ``sudo systemctl enable --now krill`` to instruct systemd to enable the Krill service at boot and to start it immediately.

+The krill daemon runs as user ``krill`` and stores its data in ``/var/lib/krill``.
+You can manage the Krill daemon using the following commands:

+- Review the Krill logs with ``journalctl -u krill``, or view just the most recent entries with ``sytemctl status krill``.

+- Stop Krill with ``sudo systemctl stop krill``.

+- Learn more about Krill using ``man krill`` and ``man krillc``.

+- Upgrade Krill by downloading a new ``.deb`` file and running ``apt-get install ./<deb file>``.

 Installing with Cargo
 """""""""""""""""""""